Should I overpay my mortgage or save?

 Consider an offset or flexible mortgage

-Flexible mortgages let you overpay your mortgage by as much as you like, when you like, without having to pay any kind of early repayment charge or penalty.
+Flexible mortgages let you overpay your mortgage by as much as you like, when you like, without having to pay any early repayment charge or penalty.
 They also let you underpay or take mortgage holidays, giving you a high level of freedom to manage your finances to suit you.

 An offset mortgage, meanwhile, works by linking a savings account with your mortgage account.
-The money in your savings pot is offset against your mortgage balance, which means you only repay interest on your mortgage debt minus the amount you have in savings.
+The money in your savings pot is offset against your mortgage balance, which means you only pay interest on your mortgage debt minus the amount you have in savings.
 In turn, you won't earn interest on your savings that are used for offsetting.
 For example, if your mortgage is £100,000 but you have £50,000 in the savings account linked to your mortgage, you only pay interest on the £50,000 difference between the two.

 Should I overpay my mortgage?